tim-projects/aegis-cli/README.md

 *   Decrypts Aegis Authenticator vault files using a provided password.
 *   Continuously displays OTP codes for all entries in a real-time refreshing table.
+*   Automatically reveals the code if only one OTP entry is displayed.
 *   Interactive mode to type-search and reveal obscured OTP codes on demand.
 *   Supports filtering OTP entries by group name.
 *   Purely command-line based, with no graphical interface.